feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 > If the Feature Service to be registered has already been registered, the new
 > Feature Service is ignored and a warning is emitted.

-## Implementing a Feature App Using React
+## Implementing a Feature App for an Integrator That Uses React

 The [`@feature-hub/react`][react-api] package defines two interfaces, `ReactFeatureApp` and `DomFeatureApp`.
 A Feature App that implements one of